StanleyWan/Coupon/README.md

 ### B. Bar Coupon Specific

-1a. this is line one
+1a.this is line one
-2a. this is line two
+2a.this is line two

 1. Overall Bar Coupon Acceptance Rate: 41%